sa6mwa/krypto431/README.md

 smallest number we can generate is now 1.
 The largest number we can generate is `6*5 = 30`, but we still need to subtract 4 which means the largest number is now 26.
 Perfect!
 This is a simple way to generate a key if you - for some reason - can not use electronics or the tools provided in this repository.
+Or, you have run out of pre-generated pre-distributed keys and - since it's the apocalypse - you can for some reason not access or use a computer.
+Well, if your trasceiver works chances are that someone's laptop does aswell, but maybe you do not have the electricity needed and since your transceiver is designed for 12 volts, it is easy to connect to the generator in the nearest car.
+A QRP radio may also work fine on AA batteries which your laptop definitely does not.

 ## 431